-- To temporarily expand provision to meet a short-term need. - To provide immediate provision whilst expanding direct capacity. - Providing access to, or engagement with, a new range of customers.

-- To ensure delivery intention is met where there is a recognised risk in direct provision. - To support another provider to develop capacity/quality. - To provide niche delivery where the cost of developing direct delivery would be inappropriate. - To support employers with a wide geographic requirement. - To support student progression. - Enhances the opportunities available to young people and adults.
+- To meet the needs of identified skills gaps. - To provide immediate provision whilst expanding direct capacity. - To provide access to, or engagement with, a new range of customers. - To ensure delivery intention is met where there is a recognised risk in direct provision. - To support another provider to develop capacity/quality. - To provide niche delivery where the cost of developing direct delivery would be inappropriate. - To support employers with requirement. - To support student progression. - To enhance the opportunities available to young people and adults.